3 Minute Read

 While I do not have a legal background and my knowledge on the subject matter is currently limited, I do find the topic fascinating, so in this blog post I have attempted to clarify some aspects of e-Discovery for RMs and share some useful resources where you can learn more!

-e-Discovery or (electronic discovery) is the process of collecting, preparing, reviewing and producing electronically stored information (ESI) before trial.
+e-Discovery, aka electronic discovery, is the process of collecting, preparing, reviewing and producing electronically stored information (ESI) before a trial.
 The term e-Discovery was coined because ESI started to make up a big portion of the discovery process (and a big portion of the cost!), and its complexity is far greater than paper-based records.
 This is a natural progression; over 90% of records being created are in electronic form.

 Electronic Discovery Reference Model (EDRM)